yarisvt/tyk-docs/tyk-docs/content/tyk-oss/ce-docker.md

 ## Docker Standalone

-We can run Tyk and Redis with only Docker as well.
+You can run Tyk and Redis just using Docker as well.

 First, Let's create a network and deploy Redis: